 Fava beans, also known as broad beans, are a staple in the Middle East.
 Besides being very good for you, they are also quite delicious!
-They are not only high in protein (packing nine grams in a half cup serving), but they’re also low in carbs.
+Fava beans are high in protein (packing nine grams in a half-cup serving).
+But the exciting thing is they are also low in carbs.
 Why is it that more people don’t include these nutritious legumes in their diet?
-Sadly, if it wasn’t for Anthony Hopkin’s mention of them in the movie “Silence of the Lambs,” most Americans wouldn’t know they exist!
-I’m hoping to do my part in changing that with this post.
+Sadly, if it wasn’t for Anthony Hopkin’s mention of them in the movie “Silence of the Lambs,” most Americans wouldn’t know they even exist.
+I’m hoping to do my part in changing that with this Foul Medames recipe post.
+Also spelled “fulmudammas,” “foule mudammes” and “Ful Medames,” this fava bean dip is Egyptian in origin.
+However, it’s also quite popular throughout the Middle East in general.

-“Ful medames” is a similar Middle Eastern fava bean dish.
-The beans are mashed and mixed with olive oil and lemon juice, instead of being served whole.
-Traditionally, ful medames is served as “Mezza,” which refers to a variety of appetizers served with alcohol.
+“Foul Medames” is served a few different ways.
+In this recipe, I leave the fava beans whole.
+But in some recipes, the beans are mashed and mixed with olive oil and lemon juice, instead of being served whole.
+Traditionally, Foul Medames is served as “Mezza,” which refers to a variety of appetizers served with alcohol.
 Other mezza dishes include hummus, tabouli, and bourak (Assyrian egg rolls).
-Ful medames is one of those dishes that makes me think of my dad, who passed away when I was in boot camp, when I was eighteen years old.
-Whenever he entertained his friends, mom would put out a delicious mezza spread that always included ful medames.
+Foul Medames is one of those dishes that makes me think of my dad, who passed away when I was in boot camp when I was eighteen years old.
+Whenever he entertained his friends, mom would put out a delicious mezza spread that always included Foul Medames.
 Isn’t it funny how food can be tied to so many of our childhood memories?

 Are Fava Beans the Same as Lima Beans?